MariusMaur/planets/README.md

 ---

-This is my planets folder for the IN-BIOS course.
+This is my planets folder for the BIOS-IN course.
 Enjoy!